 How Does the Body React to Panic?

-When a person perceives an external threat through their five senses, the thalamus, which processes these sensations in the brain, sends a specific signal.
-This signal travels deep into the , reaching the amygdala—a tiny cluster of nerves that serves as the main arbiter of curiosity and avoidance.
+When a person perceives an external threat through their five senses, the thalamus, which processes those sensations in the brain, sends a specific signal.
+That signal travels deeper into the brain, reaching the amygdala — a tiny cluster of neurons that serves as the main arbiter of fear and avoidance.
 The amygdala interprets the message and sends a distress signal to the hypothalamus, the control center for involuntary body functions like breathing.
-The hypothalamus then directs a chemical SOS signal to the adrenal glands, prompting them to release cortisol and adrenaline into the bloodstream.
+The hypothalamus then directs a chemical SOS to the adrenal glands, prompting them to release cortisol and adrenaline into the bloodstream.

 “This triggers a cascade of changes throughout the body.
 Consciousness no longer controls the situation,” says Wilson.

-For instance, if a lion is attacking you and the difference between life and death is mere milliseconds, there’s no time to weigh your options.
+For example, if a lion were attacking you and the difference between life and death were measured in milliseconds, there wouldn’t be time to weigh options.
 Your body makes the decision for you.
 Your pupils dilate.
 Breathing and heart rate quicken.
-The mind becomes hyper-focused.
-Blood is redirected, prioritizing less critical areas like the fingers and toes.
+The mind narrows into hyper-focus.
+Blood is redirected away from less critical areas like the fingers and toes.

-For a long time, it was believed that this chain of fear, triggered by external factors, was the same for all types of panic, with the amygdala being the engine of any fear.
-However, recent research has shown that the behavior of the amygdala actually depends on the context.
+For a long time, scientists thought this chain of fear triggered by external factors was the same for all types of panic, with the amygdala driving every fear response.
+Recent research, however, shows the amygdala’s behavior depends on context.

-According to scientists, fear triggered by bodily sensations, such as shortness of breath, is another cause of panic attacks.
-This somewhat explains why panic attacks can seem to come out of nowhere.
+Fear triggered by bodily sensations, such as shortness of breath, can also cause panic attacks.
+That helps explain why panic can sometimes seem to come out of nowhere.

 How Breath-Holding Triggers Panic

-Perhaps more than once after a stressful day, you’ve suddenly noticed that you haven’t taken a deep breath in a while.
-In some cases, the amygdala acts in the opposite way: it doesn’t ignite fear but tries to suppress it, thereby blocking breathing.
+Maybe after a stressful day you suddenly notice you haven’t taken a deep breath in a while.
+In some cases, the amygdala does the opposite of igniting fear: it tries to suppress it, and in doing so it can block breathing.

-This phenomenon is known as apnoea caused by the amygdala.
-During this state, people hold their breath without even realizing it, which triggers a cascade of panic symptoms as the body tries to protect itself from suffocation.
+This is called amygdala-induced apnea.
+During this state, people hold their breath without realizing it, which can trigger a cascade of panic symptoms as the body reacts to the threat of suffocation.

 This is part of the freeze response.
-Throughout evolution, humans have developed the ability to unconsciously hold their breath when they need to focus on survival.
+Over the course of evolution, humans developed the ability to unconsciously hold their breath when survival required extreme focus.

-Experts say that throughout the day, various types of triggers activate a person’s amygdala, simultaneously leading to breath-holding, increased CO₂ levels, and a complete imbalance in the chemoreceptor system, which plays a key role in the onset of panic attacks.
-Chemoreceptors are sensory cells that detect changes in blood composition and send information to the brain to maintain the balance of the cardiovascular and respiratory systems.
+Throughout the day, various triggers can activate a person’s amygdala, leading to breath-holding, increased CO₂ levels, and an imbalance in the chemoreceptor system — the sensory cells that detect changes in blood composition and send information to the brain to keep the cardiovascular and respiratory systems in balance.

-A sudden spike in CO₂ due to unintentional breath-holding during the day can be enough for chemoreceptors to send an alarm signal to the brain, triggering a panic attack.
+A sudden spike in CO₂ from unintentional breath-holding can be enough for chemoreceptors to send an alarm to the brain and trigger a panic attack.

 How to Cope with Panic

-Above all, researchers believe it’s essential to learn to breathe more evenly and mindfully.
-CO₂ levels should not be too high or too low.
-Both extremes can provoke anxiety.
+Above all, learn to breathe more evenly and mindfully.
+CO₂ levels should not be too high or too low; both extremes can provoke anxiety.

-On the flip side, being angry at yourself for feeling doesn’t improve the situation either.
-The goal isn’t to prevent all future attacks but to build self-confidence in stressful situations, experts say.
+Getting angry at yourself for feeling anxious doesn’t help.
+The goal isn’t to prevent every future attack but to build confidence in your ability to handle stressful situations.

 “Accepting physical sensations during panic is a therapeutic intervention.
 Develop a readiness to experience symptoms rather than avoid them.
-You can do this while shifting to the internal dialogue occurring in your mind,” noted Wilson.
+You can do this while shifting the internal dialogue in your mind,” Wilson says.

-According to experts, the mindset of “I can’t handle this” breeds anxiety and avoidance.
-The best approach is: “I don’t like this, but I can handle it.”
+Thinking “I can’t handle this” breeds anxiety and avoidance.
+A more helpful approach is: “I don’t like this, but I can handle it.”

 Photo: Openverse